businesspolicy/businesspolicy.github.io/_topics/portfolio/corporate.md

 parent: Global and Corporate Strategy Analysis
 nav_order: 2
 ---
-## Corporate Strategy Session: Understanding Portfolio and Governance
+## Corporate Strategy

-Welcome to the session on Corporate Strategy!
 In this session, we will explore the key concepts from the assigned reading, “Corporate Strategy,” to understand how organizations make decisions about their businesses and how they are managed at the corporate level.
 This content page provides a structured overview of the core ideas we will explore.

 ### Core Concepts from "Corporate Strategy"